yananegu/Project-Pimp-my-wheels/README.md

 ## Components
 **Schema Design** ('PimpMyWheelsSchema.vuerd.json').

 **Data Entry Scripts** ('main.py'): Scripts used to populate the database efficiently and consistently.
+Is using:
+- Folder 'data' that contains data for the project.
+- Folder 'src' for basic database generation.
+The exact operation and relationship of all files is described in the file 'documentation.docx'.

-**Data Analysis Tools** ('report_PimpMyWheels.qmd'): Techniques and tools applied to analyze the data, focusing on sales trends, restoration costs, and operational efficiency.
+**Data Analysis Tools** ('report_PimpMyWheels.qmd'): Techniques and tools applied to analyze and visualize  data, focusing on sales trends, restoration costs, and operational efficiency.

-**Report Generation** ('report_PimpMyWheels.pdf'): Format and tools used for creating reports that visualize and summarize the analysis findings.
+**Report Generation** ('report_PimpMyWheels.pdf'): report after compiling 'report_PimpMyWheels.qmd'.

-**Documentation** ('ddocumentation.docx') includes:
+**Documentation** ('documentation.docx') includes:
       - A list of technologies used.
       - A list of files and their contents.
       - Instructions for running the project.